adolfzcoder/p2plectures/README.md

-# p2plectures
-A quick and convinient way for students to share their lectures
+A quick and convinient way for students to share their lectures, using chunk uploading to upload large files